 Many people have “silent gallstones” that do not trouble them and these are often discovered accidentally when they are being investigated for some other problem.
 The natural history of these stones is that they will remain silent and cause no problems, and only around 18% of such stones will cause problems over a 15-year period.
 If you have stones that are not troubling you, it is suggested that you follow the dietary recommendations in The Liver Cleansing Diet book and take Livatone – chances are you can watch the stones slowly dissolve and shrink away.

 If, however, the gallstones or sludge are causing upper abdominal pain, nausea, bouts of vomiting, pain in the right shoulder, or if there is a chance of infection or cancer in the gallbladder, then you must be guided by your own surgeon.

 Laparoscopic surgery (keyhole surgery) has made the recovery time after surgery much shorter.
-In some very acute gallbladder attacks, surgery can be life saving.
+In some very acute gallbladder attacks, surgery can be life-saving.
 However, remember this type of surgery can have complications and although these are not common, I have seen patients who have had more problems after cholecystectomy than they had before.
-These problems included leaking bile, permanently damaged bile ducts, liver haemorrhage and infection.
+These problems included leaking bile, permanently damaged bile ducts, liver hemorrhage and infection.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.